Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.25 Keeper App Project - Part 2/README.md

 ## Debugging Props with React Dev Tools

 Using React Dev Tools, we can inspect the `Note` component to verify that the props `title` and `content` are correctly passed.
 This helps identify any typos or mismatches in prop names that could cause missing content.

+## Rendering Multiple Notes Using Map

+Our `Notes.js` file contains multiple notes with different titles and content.
+Instead of creating many `Note` components manually, we use the `map` function to iterate over the `notes` array and render a `Note` component for each item.
+This approach is efficient and scalable.